SchumacherFM/Anonygento/README.md

 A real world example follows soon.

+### Event `anonygento_random_mappings_after`

+If you have custom columns/attributes in your tables/entities then you can add them here.

 ### Event `anonygento_anonymizations_copy_after`

 This event will be fired after data has been copied from the random object.